paulLeClair/P-Engine/README.md

 The design is not fully finished and tested, but the engine will need multithreading for some tasks, so I will be able to test it and make fixes and upgrades soon.
 When it's done, I'd like to have a simple, clean interface that allows for a persistent threadpool with a few useful mechanisms for submitting work!

+Currently an extremely basic version exists, but it will be expanded as a future update.

 ### Engine Modes

 An implementation of an `EngineMode` subclass basically consists of all the functionality needed for a particular "usage" of the engine, from menu screens to interactive gameplay in a scene.
 The idea currently is that the usage of the engine itself will center around extending `EngineMode` to support whatever logic you want before, during, and after your render loop.
 The actual render loop itself should also be completely programmable, although providing an efficient customizable built-in loop might help support lots of practical applications in real-time graphics.